intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 From a Helm perspective, the rollout of any change in values or charts is an upgrade process.
 The process is identical, no matter if only a simple value is changed or new Docker images of a new IOM release are rolled out.
 The example shown here will demonstrate how to change the log-level of the *Quartz* subsystem, running in the WildFly application server.

-Before the start, keep the `restrictions on upgrade <TODO>`_ in mind.
+Before the start, keep the `restrictions on upgrade <ToolsAndConcepts.rst#restrictions-on-upgrade>`_ in mind.
 A change of a log-level is an uncritical change that can be applied without downtime.
 But we have decided to use a single IOM application server only (see Requirement #8).
 When using a single IOM application server only, an upgrade process with downtime is inevitable.
 Hence, we do not have to think about the setting of parameter *downtime*.

 1. Modify ``values.yaml`` by adding the following lines to the file: